-Across from it, I found the birthplace of Tsutomu Sakurai (1843-1931), who was a government official and started weather forcasting.
+Across from it, I found the birthplace of Tsutomu Sakurai (1843-1931), who contributed to the development of weather forecasting.

-Past a temple called Kyooji Temple, I crossed the bridge.
-I saw a heron in the brook.
+Past Kyooji Temple, I crossed the bridge.
+I saw an elegant heron in the brook.

-Then I went to the birthplace of Hiroyuki Kato (1836-1916).
-He was one of the first Japanese who went abroad to study.
-He studied German language and philosophy.
-He introduced Western ideas to Japan and contributed to establishing the university system in Japan.
+I finally reached the birthplace of Hiroyuki Kato (1836-1916).
+He was one of the first Japanese who went to Europe to study.
+He studied the German language and philosophy.
+He introduced Western ideas to Japan, and contributed to establishing the university system in Japan.

-The pathway, History and Academy Walk, was very inspiring.
-I was inspired and motivated to work hard when I thought about those passionate and diligent people.
+The pathway was very inspiring.
+I was motivated to study hard, when I was thinking about those passionate and diligent people a long time ago.

 After leaving the pathway and walking for a while, I found a beautiful building, Izushi Meijikan.
 The pseudo-Western style building was built as the county hall in 1887.
 Now it is used as a museum.
 Unfortunately, it was closed on that day.
 I hope to go back.

 One of the most impressive places in Izushi was Sukyoji Temple (or Takuan Temple).
-It was restored in 1616 by a Zen priest Takuan Soho, who was born in Izushi.
-The crane-and-tortoise garden and the pond were created by him.
+It was restored in 1616 by a Zen priest Takuan Soho.
+The crane-and-tortoise garden and the pond were designed and created by him.
 They were stunning.
-I loved the gardens in the temple.
+I loved all the gardens in the temple.
 They must be beautiful in other seasons, too.
-I definately want to go back!
+I look forward to my next visit.

-Photography was not allowed in the internal gardens, so I have only two pictures to show you.
-The internal gardens are even more beautiful.
-They are worth visiting!
+Photography was not allowed in the inside gardens.
+They were even more beautiful.
+They are really worth visiting!